MachinisteWeb/node-atlas/README.en.md

 }
 ```

-and the common variation following :
+and the common variation following:

 ```json
 {